AmiNafi/SmartFinance/README.md

 4. Confirm and save the transaction

 #### Method 2: Manual Entry
+1. Select the desired month/year using the month navigator at the top
-1. Tap the "+" button
+2. Tap the "+" button
-2. Fill in description, amount, and select type (Income/Expense)
+3. Fill in description, amount, and select type (Income/Expense/Savings)
-3. The date is automatically set to current date/time
+4. The transaction is automatically dated to the selected month
-4. Save the transaction
+5. Save the transaction - it will appear in the selected month's data

 ### Viewing Financial Data
-- **Home Screen**: Current month overview with balance, income, and expenses
+- **Home Screen**: Dual balance display (monthly + total) with income, expenses, and savings
-- **Month Navigation**: Use arrow buttons to navigate between months
+- **Month Navigation**: Use arrow buttons to navigate between months and see historical data
-- **Transaction Lists**: Tap income/expense cards to see detailed lists
+- **Transaction Lists**: Tap income/expense/savings cards to see detailed categorized lists
+- **Balance Tracking**: Monitor both current month performance and overall financial health
 - **Edit Transactions**: Long press any transaction to edit or delete
+- **Date Management**: Transactions are properly dated to selected months for accurate tracking

 ## Testing